ASR provides independent statistical services for clients using data sets derived from a variety of sources.

 Data input is usually controlled through software mechanisms.
 However, this may involve using different collection methods as well.
 Data output validation involves statistical tests to ensure that data falls within pre-defined limits or benchmarks.
 This may involve transformation of scores into benchmarks or other formats to meet reporting criteria.

-With our data warehousing capability and our statistical expertise, we can cleanse, combine and analyse data to create new information that will provide your decision-makers with insights for improving your organization’s effectiveness and performance.
+With our data warehousing capability and our statistical expertise, we can cleanse, combine and analyse data to create new information that will provide your decision-makers with insights for improving your organisation’s performance.

 ASR can help you design how to mine your data sets.
 This can be useful if successive sets of information are built over time such as through repeat surveys.